 Farmers can complain to the seed suppliers about product-related issues via the local sales representatives or customer service routes.
-The specific procedure can slightly differ between seed suppliers, but in all of them, once a validated product-specific complaint is received, an internal procedure for verification, potential analysis, and follow up is triggered.
+The specific procedure can slightly differ between seed suppliers and this is company-specific information that cannot be shared, but in all of them, once a validated product-specific complaint is received, an internal procedure for verification, potential analysis, and follow up is triggered.
 In the case of Spain, all companies offering MON 810 varieties have committed to monitor insect protection during the cultivation, as part of the Monitoring Plan requested by the registration in the Spanish variety catalogue.
 In case the analysis of the complaint indicates potential insect resistance development, a procedure will be followed that includes on-site follow-up by company representatives and additional testing of the larval susceptibility to the protein Cry1Ab and plants expressing MON 810.
 If this assessment would confirm insect resistance development, a remedial plan as described in the harmonised IRM plan (Appendix 6) will be implemented without prejudice to specific actions that may be required by country or local authorities.
 In Spain, the mitigation plan is compulsory and marketing companies commit on it at the Monitoring Plan they sign off.

 Farmers and agronomic advisors are also connected to the regional monitoring networks that have been created for integrated pest management (IPM) in Spain.
 Therefore, they can report any unusual observation through these networks, especially if it is related to efficacy.
+Examples:

-Examples: in Aragón, one of the Ebro Valley regions, the network Red Fitosanitaria Aragón is a network by regional authorities, integrated by qualified technical staff, intended to monitor the incidence of pests, distribute information about IPM, good practices on the use of plant protection products (PPPs), and resistance management.
+in Aragón, one of the Ebro Valley regions, the network Red Fitosanitaria Aragón33 is a network by regional authorities, integrated by qualified technical staff, intended to monitor the incidence of pests, distribute information about IPM, good practices on the use of plant protection products (PPPs), and resistance management.
 Thus, this network is performing weekly monitoring of pest incidences, including corn borers, in specific control points across the region.
-Similarly, in each region there are similar networks, like @RAIF\noticias in Andalucía, which distributes alerts and information on pest incidences and plant health issues or the Gencat websit in Catalunya, which distributes timely information about pest monitoring and insecticide treatments to provide farmers with information and advice.
-Other examples in other
+Similarly, in each region there are similar networks, like @RAIF_noticias in Andalucía34, which distributes alerts and information on pest incidences and plant health issues or the Gencat website35 in Catalunya, which distributes timely information about pest monitoring and insecticide treatments to provide farmers with information and advice.
+Other examples in other regions in Spain: INTIA in Navarra36, JUNTAEX in Extremadura37, plant health service of Castilla la Mancha38 and ITACYL in Castilla y León39.